 Once evidence is recorded it shall not be erased, deleted or altered in any way prior to submission.
 All photographs taken will be preserved regardless of quality, composition or relevance.
 Video and audio files will not be altered in any way.

-813.5.2 SUBMISSION OF DIGITAL MEDIA
+813.5.2 SUBMISSION OF OFFICER RECORDED DIGITAL EVIDENCE

-The following are required procedures for the submission of digital photography:
+The following are required procedures for the submission of digital evidence generated by cameras, cell phones or other recorders: